Final analysis of the phase 1b Chemotherapy and Venetoclax in Elderly Acute Myeloid Leukemia Trial (CAVEAT)

 Abstract

 Venetoclax plus azacitidine represents a key advance for older, unfit patients with acute myeloid leukemia (AML).
-The chemotherapy and venetoclax in elderly AML trial (CAVEAT) was first to combine venetoclax with intensive chemotherapy in newly diagnosed patients ≥65 years.
-In this final analysis, 85 patients (median age 71 years) were followed for a median of 41.8 months.
+The Chemotherapy and Venetoclax in Elderly AML Trial (CAVEAT) was first to combine venetoclax with intensive chemotherapy in newly diagnosed patients aged ≥65 years.
+In this final analysis, 85 patients (median age, 71 years) were followed up for a median of 41.8 months.
 The CAVEAT induction combined cytarabine and idarubicin with 5 dose levels of venetoclax (50-600 mg) for up to 14 days.
-Two additional cohorts explored adjusted-dose venetoclax (50 mg, 100 mg) with posaconazole.
+Two additional cohorts explored adjusted-dose venetoclax (50 mg and 100 mg) with posaconazole.
 CAVEAT induction was well tolerated, with low mortality (4%) and limited high-grade gastrointestinal toxicity (4%).
-Delayed hematological recovery after consolidation was ameliorated by omitting idarubicin from post-remission therapy.
-The overall response rate (ORR: CR + CRh + CRi) was 75% with a median overall survival (OS) of 19.3 months (95% CI 11.1-31.3).
-Among de novo AML, ORR was 88% and median OS 33.1 months (95% CI 19.3-54.3).
-Almost one-third have not relapsed, many benefiting from prolonged treatment-free remission (median 17.9 months).
+Delayed hematologic recovery after consolidation was ameliorated by omitting idarubicin from postremission therapy.
+The overall response rate (ORR; complete response [CR] + CR with partial hematologic recovery + CR with incomplete count recovery) was 75%, with a median overall survival (OS) of 19.3 months (95% confidence interval [CI], 11.1-31.3).
+Among de novo AML, ORR was 88% and median OS was 33.1 months (95% CI, 19.3-54.3).
+Almost one-third have not relapsed, many benefiting from prolonged treatment-free remission (median, 17.9 months).
 CAVEAT induction was well tolerated and associated with high ORR that was durable, particularly for de novo AML.
-CAVEAT represents an effective time-limited treatment option for fit older patients with AML. (https://www.anzctr.org.au; ACTRN12616000445471).
+CAVEAT represents an effective time-limited treatment option for fit, older patients with AML.
+This trial was registered at https://www.anzctr.org.au as #ACTRN12616000445471.

 Department(s)